 Now that you’ve seen a few examples, how do you start your own virtual business?
-The process is similar to starting an in-person business, but you’ll have to consider a few other factors.
+The process is similar to starting an in-person business in many ways, but you’ll also have to consider a few other factors.

-Depending on the state, the process for registering your virtual business will be a little different.
+Depending on the state, the process for registering your virtual business could vary.
 Most states let you register by mail, through a business formation service, or online using the Secretary of State’s website.
 You can also get a federal trademark if you plan on growing your business and want to lock down your business name and IP.

 Decide on your business structure and whether you’d like to be incorporated.
 This could include forming a limited liability company (LLC), corporation, or another business entity type.
 Keep in mind that we can form your new LLC for free (+ state fee), keeping your costs as low as possible in this area.
 You may also need to obtain a tax ID and put together some other information.

 A business plan will help you make the best of your resources and find investors.
 Be sure to plan things like how your business will operate, what roles the leaders will play, and how and when your business will make money.

-Your business plan will change as your business operates.
+Your business plan may change as you operate your company over time.
 Still, it’s important to have a direction for where you’d like your business to go.
-The more in-depth your business plan is, the more likely it will succeed.
+The more in-depth your business plan is, the more likely it is to succeed.

 What tools will you use to communicate and collaborate?
 Tools like Asana and Google Docs can be used for collaboration, and platforms like Slack and Zoom can help you keep in touch.
 You can also have in-person get-togethers periodically.

 E-commerce is especially important if you don’t have a storefront.
 You’ll need a quality website or tool like Fulfillment by Amazon (FBA) that showcases what your business sells and lets customers buy items online.

 Hiring employees for remote work can be great because there’s such a broad talent pool to search from.
 The only problem you’ll have is whittling down your search to the very best.
 Talent networks like Upwork and Flexjobs can help.
 Decide things like:

 You may not need a traditional office.
 Creating a virtual company is a solid way to cut your business costs and use the best talent the world has to offer.
-Several companies have adopted a virtual business model with positive results.
+Many companies have adopted virtual business models with positive results.
 You can, too.
 Even if you don’t want your business to be fully remote, situations like the coronavirus pandemic show us the benefits of being able to go remote in a pinch.